 Sponsorship Accountability Metrics (SAM) Project

-The SAM Project remains a vibrant initiative with participating marketers, measurement providers, agencies and academic institutions collaborating on improving the sponsorship literature, establishing standards, and addressing emerging sponsorship opportunities.
+The SAM Project brings together marketers, measurement providers, agencies and academic institutions to improve sponsorship marketing literature, establish standards, and address emerging sponsorship opportunities.
 All MASB members with an interest in the subject are invited to participate.

 BACKGROUND